-Dr. Kauffman is the chair and Dr. Sherwin and Mr. Termeer are the other members of the Compensation Committee.
-The Board of Directors has determined, upon the recommendation of the Nominating and Corporate Governance Committee, that each member of the Compensation Committee is "independent" within the meaning of the rules and regulations of Nasdaq.
+Dr. Sherwin is the chair and Dr. Kauffman and Mr. Termeer are the other members of the Compensation Committee.
+The Board of Directors has determined, upon the recommendation of the Nominating and Corporate Governance Committee, that each member of the Compensation Committee is "independent" within the meaning of the rules and regulations of Nasdaq and the SEC.
 In addition, each member qualifies as an "outside director" within the meaning of Section 162(m) of the Internal Revenue Code and is a "non-employee director" within the meaning of the rules of the SEC.

-The primary responsibilities of the Compensation Committee include: (a) annually reviewing and approving corporate goals and objectives relevant to the compensation of our chief executive officer, (b) reviewing and approving, or making recommendations to our board with respect to, the compensation of our chief executive officer and our other executive officers, (c) overseeing an evaluation of our senior executives, (d) overseeing and administering our cash and equity incentive plans, and (e) reviewing and making recommendations to our board with respect to director compensation.
+The primary responsibilities of the Compensation Committee include: (a) annually reviewing and approving corporate goals and objectives relevant to the compensation of our Chief Executive Officer, (b) reviewing and approving, or making recommendations to our Board with respect to, the compensation of our Chief Executive Officer and our other executive officers, (c) overseeing an evaluation of our senior executives, (d) overseeing and administering our cash and equity incentive plans, and (e) reviewing and making recommendations to our Board with respect to director compensation.